acl-org/reviewer-paper-matching/README.md

         --model_file=scratch/similarity-model.pt \
         --max_papers_per_reviewer=5 \
         --reviews_per_paper=3 \
-        | tee scratch/assignments.json
+        | tee scratch/assignments.jsonl

-You will then have assignments written to both the terminal and `scratch/assignments.json`.
+You will then have assignments written to both the terminal and `scratch/assignments.jsonl`.
 You can modify `reviews_per_paper` and `max_papers_per_reviewer` to change the number of reviews assigned to each paper and max number of reviews per reviewer.
 After you've output the suggestions, you can also print them (and save them to a file `scratch/assignments.txt`) in an easier-to-read format by running:

-    python suggest_to_text.py < scratch/assignments.json | tee scratch/assignments.txt
+    python suggest_to_text.py < scratch/assignments.jsonl | tee scratch/assignments.txt

 **Step 4:** If you want to turn these into START format to re-enter them into START, you can run the following
 command:

-    python softconf_package.py < scratch/assignments.json > scratch/start-assignments.csv
+    python softconf_package.py < scratch/assignments.jsonl > scratch/start-assignments.csv

+then import `scratch/start-assignments.csv` into start using the data import interface.

+### Evaluating Assignments (to test the model)

+**Step 1:** In order to evaluate the system, you will need either (a) a conference with gold-standard bids, or (b) some other way to create information about bids automatically.

+**Step 1a:** If you have gold-standard bids, in START, go to the "Spreadsheet Maker" and download CSV spreadsheets for "Submissions," "Author/Reviewer Profiles," and "Bids" saving them to `scratch/Submission_Information.csv` and `scratch/Profile_Information.csv`, and `scratch/Bid_Information.csv`.
+Then run the following:

+    python softconf_extract.py \
+        --profile_in=scratch/Profile_Information.csv \
+        --submission_in=scratch/Submission_Information.csv \
+        --bids_in=scratch/Bid_Information.csv \
+        --reviewer_out=scratch/reviewers.jsonl \
+        --submission_out=scratch/submissions.jsonl \
+        --bid_out=scratch/bids.npy

+**Step 1b:** If you do not have this information from START, do the same as above but without `--bids_in`.
+Then you will have to create a numpy array `bids.npy` where rows correspond to submissions, and columns correspond to the bids of potential reviewers (0=COI, 1=no, 2=maybe, 3=yes).

+**Step 2:** Follow the steps in the previous section on reviewer assignment to generate `assignments.jsonl`.

+**Step 3:** Evaluate the assignments using the following command:

+        python evaluate_suggestions.py \
+            --suggestion_file=scratch/assignments.jsonl \
+            --reviewer_file=scratch/reviewers.jsonl \
+            --bid_file=scratch/bids.npy

+This will tell you the ratio of assignments that were made to each bid, where in general a higher ratio of "3"s is better.

 ## Method Description